ORU make ingenious folding kayaks inspired by the Japanese art of origami (paper folding). They are lightweight, easy to assemble, and great to use.

 – and the PERFORMANCE series, enclosable cockpit, 12ft Bay ST and 16ft Coast XT.

-There are three variants: the 12ft Beach LT, the 12ft Bay ST and the 16ft Coast XT.
-All three fold up to form a box that’s about the same size as a suitcase, and uniquely the walls of the “box” are part of the hull itself.
-There is no separate box… the boat is the box, and the box is the boat.
+All models fold up to form a suitcase-like box, and uniquely the walls of the “box” are part of the hull itself.
+Unlike other folding kayaks THERE IS NO SEPARATE BOX… the boat is the box, and the box is the boat.